 While dates cool place all other dried fruits in a microwave bowl with whiskey or brandy.
 Cover and cook on 50% power for 10 minutes.
 Stir well and mix in the nuts.

-Preheat oven to 130°C. Line cake tin or tins with baking paper (I use a 23cm cake tin for a very large cake or recycled 450g tuna cans for small cakes).
+Preheat oven to 130°C. Line cake tin or tins with baking paper (I use a 23cm cake tin for a very large cake or recycled 450g tuna cans for small cakes – look for cans without a plastic coating inside).
 In a large mixing bowl whisk together eggs, brown sugar and essences to combine.
 Stir in date and fruit mixture.
 Add flour, baking powder, spices and salt.
 Stir until evenly combined (there is very little batter).

 Spoon mixture (which will be very thick) into prepared tin/tins, pressing firmly with the back of the spoon.
 Bake until top of cake feels firm (about 2½-3 hours for one very large cake, 1½ hours for small cakes and somewhere in between for middle-sized cakes!).
 Stand for 10 minutes, then turn out and brush with a little extra whiskey or brandy while hot.